Qivada/ADA/README.md

 # ADA Public Repository
-Feedback such as feature requests and bug reports.
+Qivada ADA feedback such as feature requests and bug reports.